10 Best Supplement Options For Depression And Anxiety, From A Holistic Psychiatrist

-In my years as a holistic psychiatrist, I've learned that healing comes from comprehensive, effortful lifestyle changes, like shifting toward a real food diet, getting to bed early enough that you get a full night of sleep, moving your body, engaging with your IRL community, limiting your social media use, connecting with nature, drinking water, getting exposure to sunlight and fresh air, and escaping the trap of perpetual busyness by doing a bit less.
+In my years as a holistic psychiatrist, I've seen patients benefit from comprehensive, effortful lifestyle changes, like shifting toward a real food diet, getting a full night of sleep, moving your body, engaging with your IRL community, limiting your social media use, connecting with nature, drinking water, and getting exposure to sunlight.

 Of course, there's nothing wrong with choosing to take medication for anxiety and depression.
-But if you're eager to take a more holistic approach to managing your depression, and you want to use diet and lifestyle rather than pharmaceuticals, there are a number go-to supplements I'd recommend.
+But if you're eager to take a more holistic approach to managing your depression, and you want to use diet and lifestyle rather than pharmaceuticals, there are a number supplements I'd recommend.
 Just make sure to always consult your doctor before making any changes to your treatment or medications.

 The best way to get the benefit of turmeric is to cook with it.
 Make a curry, and be sure to combine turmeric with black pepper, since it increases the absorption rate, or prep a turmeric paste and use that to make golden milk.